American cuisine: New England

-Crustaceans and mollusks are also an essential ingredient in the regional cookery.
+Crustaceans and mollusks are also essential ingredients in the regional cookery.
 Maine and Massachusetts, in more recent years, have taken to harvesting peekytoe crab and Jonah crab and making crab bisques, based on cream with 35% milkfat, and crabcakes out of them: often these were overlooked as bycatch of lobster pots by fishermen of the region, but in the past 30 years their popularity has firmly established them as a staple.
-They even appear on the menu as far south as to be out of the region in New York, where they are sold to four star restaurants in the form of cocktail claws.
-Whelks are eaten in salad, and lobster, which is indigenous to the coastal waters of the region and are a feature of many dishes, baked, boiled, roasted, and steamed, or simply eaten as a sandwich, chilled with mayonnaise and chopped celery in Maine and Massachusetts, or slathered with melted butter on Long Island and in Connecticut.
+They even appear on menus as far south as New York, where they are sold to four-star restaurants in the form of cocktail claws.
+Whelks are eaten in salad, and lobster, which is indigenous to the coastal waters of the region and are a feature of many dishes, baked, boiled, roasted, and steamed, or eaten as a sandwich, chilled with mayonnaise and chopped celery in Maine and Massachusetts, or slathered with melted butter on Long Island and in Connecticut.
 Shellfish of all sorts are part of the diet, and shellfish of the coastal regions include little neck clams, sea scallops, blue mussels, oysters, soft shell clams, and razor shell clams.
 Much of this shellfish contributes to New England tradition, the clambake.
 The clambake as known today is a colonial interpretation of an American Indian tradition.

-In summer, oysters and clams are dipped in batter and fried, often served in a basket with french fries, or commonly on a wheaten bun as a clam roll.
-Oysters are otherwise eaten chilled on a bed of crushed ice on the half shell with mignonette sauce, and are often branded on where they were harvested.
+In summer, oysters and clams are dipped in batter and fried, often served in a basket with French fries, or commonly on a wheaten bun as a clam roll.
+Oysters are otherwise eaten chilled on a bed of crushed ice, half-shell, with mignonette sauce, and are often branded with the place where they were harvested.
 Large quahogs are stuffed with breadcrumbs and seasoning and baked in their shells, and smaller ones often find their way into clam chowder.
-Other preparations include clams casino, clams on the half shell served stuffed with herbs like oregano and streaky bacon.
+Other preparations include clams casino and clams on the half-shell, served stuffed with herbs like oregano and streaky bacon.

 Southern New England, particularly along the coast, shares many specialties with the Mid-Atlantic, including especially dishes from Jewish and Italian-American cuisine.
 There is a so-called pizza belt which stretches from New Haven, Connecticut southward through New York, New Jersey, and into Maryland.
-Coastal Connecticut is known for distinctive kinds of pizza, locally called apizza (pronounced locally as abeetz), which differ in their thin and slightly blackened texture and in their toppings (such as clams) from those of the regions of the pizza belt further south.
+Coastal Connecticut is known for distinctive kinds of pizza, locally called apizza (pronounced abeetz), which differ from those of the pizza belt further south in their thin, slightly blackened texture and toppings (such as clams).